partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 Notice that the `employees` is nested within `hr`.
 The delimiters `<<` ... `>>` denote that the data
-is an *unordered collection* (also known as *bag*), as is the case with SQL's tables.
+is an *unordered collection* (also known as *bag*), as is the case with SQL tables.
 That is, there is no order between the three tuples.
-Single line comments start with `--` and end at the end of the line.
+Single-line comments start with `--` and end at the end of the line.

 A very different kind of data source may lead to the same PartiQL dataset.
 For example, a set of JSON files that contain the following